 Every Tuesday, I review the newest Blu-ray releases and let you know whether they’re worth buying, renting or skipping, along with a breakdown of the included extras.
 If you see something you like, click on the cover art to purchase the Blu-ray from Amazon, and be sure to share each week’s column on Facebook and Twitter with your friends.

-EXTRAS: There’s a decent making-of featurette, as well as a pair of deleted scenes.
+EXTRAS: There’s a making-of featurette and deleted scenes.